QucoxQucox

 The battery capacity of the charging case is 485mAh, and the earbud is 33mAh.
 After the ANC mode is turned off, the single battery life is up to 6 hours (AAC≈6h, LHDC=4h), and the total battery life is up to 36 hours.
 The battery life after turning on the ANC mode is about 4 hours (AAC).

-Sound Quality: Significant improvement over than Nothing Ear (1)
+Sound Description: Significant improvement over than Nothing Ear (1)

 Nothing Ear (2) review: Surprise not only appearance